lobuhi/kindscaler/README.md

 KinD is a solution that allows to quickly create local Kubernetes clusters, ideal for development or testing tasks.
 However, once these clusters are created, KinD does not have built-in features to modify the cluster configuration by adding or removing nodes, whether they are control-planes or workers, and the entire cluster would need to be regenerated from scratch.

 KindScaler comes to facilitate this task.
-After dissecting how KinD creates and adds different nodes and roles to the cluster, this bash script has been created that allows adding both workers and control planes.
+After dissecting how KinD creates and adds different nodes and roles to the cluster, this bash script has been created and allows to add both workers and control planes.

 # How-to